pinco227/dublin-hills/README.md

     > On the site section, one of the subsections is the **travel times**.
 There are listed few of the main destinations and the required time to travel to each.
     - to find information about career opportunities around the area.
     > One of the features is the **Location** which offers a great career opportunity, businesses and industries being at a short travel distance from the living area.
+- ### Testing functionality
+  - Checking for broken links
+  > ### Landing Page
+  > Starting from top to bottom, left to right, click on every button, link, toggle to check for expected action.
+  > - top navigation fully functional including the brand title and logo.
+  > - Hero: CTA button toggles the modal form.
+The **X** button and clicking outsite the modal container closes the modal.
+  > - Modal form: submit button is submiting the form.
+  > - Features: Download brochure button opens the pdf in a new tab.
+  > - House types: every **view details** button opens the right house page in the same tab.
+  > - Gallery: click on every photo opens the lightGallery showing the correct photo.
+  > - LightGallery: click on arrows/swipe left-right/mouse drag/mouse scroll navigates through photos.
+The **X** button and clicking anywhere outside the photo closes the lightGallery.
+  > - Contact: submit button of the contact form submits the form.
+  > - Footer: CTA button opens the modal form.
+Social media buttons open each the expected link on a new tab.

+  > ### Montpelier, Three Rock, Lugmore pages
+  > Starting from top to bottom, left to right, click on every button, link, toggle to check for expected action.
+  > - top navigation fully functional including the brand title and logo.
+Every link goes to expected section of the landing page in the same tab.
+  > - Presentation: CTA button opens the modal form.
+The **X** button and clicking outsite the modal container closes the modal.
+Download brochure button opens the pdf in a new tab.
+  > - Modal form: submit button is submiting the form.
+  > - Plans, Gallery: click on every photo opens the lightGallery showing the correct photo.
+  > - LightGallery: click on arrows/swipe left-right/mouse drag/mouse scroll navigates through photos.
+The **X** button and clicking anywhere outside the photo closes the lightGallery for both the plans and the gallery section.
+  > - Other Homes: every **view details** button opens the right house page in the same tab.
+  > - Footer: CTA button opens the modal form.
+Social media buttons open each the expected link on a new tab.
+  - Testing browser back/forward action
+  > Navigation: browser back and forward and mobile back tap acts as expected throughout.
+Although, when modal or lightGallery are opened, the back click/tap targets the url and it doesn't toggle/close the modal.
+In order to function like this, it requires further Javascript coding.
+This is left to be implemented.

+- ### Testing compatibility
+- ### Testing accessibility
+- ### Testing performance
+- ### Validation
+- ### Further testing

 ## Deployment
 - ### GitHub Pages